 St Martin-in-the-Fields has a proud history of hosting some of London’s best live classical music events.
 Audiences and performers come together in central London to enjoy a series of evening classical concerts, free lunchtime concerts, educational concerts, concerts for families and late-night music events in St Martin’s’ wonderfully rich acoustic.

-London Musical Arts Orchestra and Ensemble has performed regularly at St Martin-in-the-Fields since 1992 and has also appeared at the Queen Elizabeth Hall, St John’s Smith Square, at festivals and on tour abroad.Find Out More about Mozart and Elgar by Candlelight
+London Musical Arts Orchestra and Ensemble has performed regularly at St Martin-in-the-Fields since 1992 and has also appeared at the Queen Elizabeth Hall, St John’s Smith Square, at festivals and on tour abroad.Find Out More about Brandenburg Concertos by Candlelight

 The hugely popular Lunchtime Concert Series at St Martin’s gives features some of the finest upcoming musicians.
 Taking place every Monday, Tuesday and Friday at 1.00pm.
 Free to attend with a suggested donation of £3.50.

 Occasional lunchtime concerts form part of our Embassy and Cultural Institute Series, featuring international performers recommended by their embassy, high commission, mission or cultural institute in the United Kingdom.
 They hope to increase cross-cultural appreciation and understanding, through the enjoyment of distinctive and stylish presentations of diverse musical traditions.